 Grateful.
 What she was feeling was grateful.
 So grateful she could even forgive…

 Her thought was interrupted for a moment with some more nonsense she didn’t understand about the person she’d been thinking of forgiving being a witness if she’d just come inside.
 And another stray bit of absurdity about “great titties.”
 Then she shivered again when her thought about forgiving her best-friend Marie for sleeping with Frank returned with such force that she could envision every elaborate cable stitch of the sweater she had knit for Marie stretched tight across Marie’s chest.

 Karen hadn’t even remembered that intricate cable pattern; it had been so long ago.

-Karen’s eyes flew open to the lobby of the storage space when she actually heard: “Fabulo…” The first thing Karen saw of the speaker who’d suddenly cut herself off, was the sweater on the other side of the counter.
-Giggling with glee, Karen looked up just as the speaker resumed.
+Karen’s eyes flew open to the lobby of the storage space when she actually heard: “Fabulo…” The first thing she saw of the speaker who’d suddenly cut herself off, was the sweater on the other side of the counter.
+Giggling with glee, she looked up just as the speaker resumed.

 But two things were wrong: First, instead of continuing to say Marie’s pet word, the speaker said in a voice suddenly too low to be Marie’s, “Fabulous facility you have here.”
 Second, her face absolutely could not be Marie’s.